feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 I think the real issue is that I forced myself to split things too early.

 Maybe [nfpm](https://github.com/goreleaser/nfpm) and [godownloader](https://github.com/goreleaser/godownloader) are less wrong, but [archive](https://github.com/goreleaser/archive) for sure was a mistake.
-Premature optimization… of sorts.
+Premature optimization... of sorts.

 # Data structures and relationships